Glenn Scarpelli: Career

 Scarpelli's role as Alex Handris (1980–83) on the long-running television situation comedy One Day at a Time is his most prominent.
 After learning that for the show's 9th season he would be reduced to only appearing in six episodes, he chose to leave the series to appear in the NBC sitcom Jennifer Slept Here.
 Other television appearances include 3-2-1 Contact, Steven Spielberg's Amazing Stories, MacGyver and The Love Boat.
 He was also a co-host in summer 1983 of the NBC game show/human interest show Fantasy.

 He released a self-titled pop album in 1983, which included the single "Get a Love On".

-More recently, Scarpelli had a cameo role in the Netflix revival of One Day at a Time during its third season, released in 2019.
+Scarpelli had a cameo role in the Netflix revival of One Day at a Time during its third season, released in 2019.

 Personal life

 Scarpelli came out as gay in adulthood.
-In 1986 when he was 20 years old, he started dating Gary Scalzo, a 30 year-old talent agent, and the two became partners.
+In 1986 when he was 20 years old, he started dating Gary Scalzo, a 30-year-old talent agent, and the two became partners.
 In 1987, Scalzo was diagnosed with AIDS.
 He died at age 36 on July 29, 1992.
 Scarpelli resides in Sedona, Arizona, where he and his then-partner Jude Belanger established the Sedona Now Network, a community television station, in 2003.
 Scarpelli and Belanger were married in California in 2008, but filed for divorce in 2012.

 He remained close friends with One Day at a Time co-stars Mackenzie Phillips and Bonnie Franklin until her death in 2013.

+In 2021, he began dating television producer John Ricci Jr. whom he met during a benefit for the Hollywood Museum.
+On April 19, 2023, Scarpelli announced via Instagram that he and Ricci had eloped.
+They share time between Sedona and Los Angeles, along with their dog, Poco.